 Policy & Advocacy Initiatives & Updates

 At Faces & Voices, we proudly lead the charge in building a recovery-ready nation that benefits everyone.
-Our policy agenda creates comprehensive support services, accessible social determinants of care, and ensures that people with lived experience are at the forefront of every decision that impacts them.
+Our policy agenda creates comprehensive recovery support services and ensures that people with lived experience are at the forefront of every decision that impacts them.

 US Capital in Washington,DC.